zenirodrigo/TandemRepeatEXplorer/README.md

 The pipeline processes multiple genome assemblies and reference monomers, performs **BLAST+** searches, automatically groups neighboring hits into arrays using an adaptive distance approach, and generates chromosome-scale visualizations and quantitative summaries.

 ArrayScope was designed to work with both individual satDNA monomers and complete satellitome datasets.
-> For variants in reference files — e.g., two slightly different monomers or the same repeat from different species, include an underscore `_` in the filename.

 ### Features